 As a kid, I watched way too much TV and grew up devouring re-run after re-run of Dr. Sam Beckett "leaping from life-to-life, striving to put right what once went wrong, and hoping each leap would be the leap home."

-I watched so much, I didn't have to look that intro voiceover script up before typing it just now.
+I watched so much, I didn't have to look up that intro voiceover script before typing it just now.
 Combined with an irresistibly hooky three-minute LONG song by TV composer Mike Post, the show sticks with you, even after one episode.

 The series is also laden with meme-worthy references I still accidentally use on a regular basis.

-Same goes for, Tinkertoner's own Robert Reid, who was only introduced to the show a few years ago by yours truly.
+Same goes for, Tinkertown's own Robert Reid, who was only introduced to the show a few years ago by yours truly.
 He was recently traveling with a London-based film crew in remote parts of the world for an on-camera gig.
-And as soon as he started adding, "oh boy," as a tagline, everyone burst out in unison with the melody of Quantum Leap's opening theme song, 🎶 "da da-da-da-da da da da-da, doo doo doo doo-doo doo doo-doo." 🎶 (Soon, you will too.)
+And as soon as he started adding, "oh boy," as a tagline, everyone burst out in unison with the melody of Quantum Leap's opening theme song, 🎶 "da da-da-da-da da da da-da, doo doo doo doo-doo doo doo-doo." 🎶 (Soon, you will too.)up

 It makes me think this isn't only a national phenomenon -- "Quantum Leap Fever" might have made its way around the globe.